Live Updates: Census Data Reveals Which Cities Gained or Lost Population

 Keep Our Communities Healthy

 The 2020 Census will ensure the health and wellness of our families and neighborhoods.
 By filling out the census questionnaire, participant’s data informs where new hospitals are built, improve our health programs, and increase jobs and business opportunities for our communities.

 Information collected during the 2020 Census can’t be shared or used against you in any way.
 The U.S. Census Bureau has identified populations and communities that are more likely to be under-counted, the goal of the D’Andre D. Lampkin Foundation is to identify and implement the best strategies to educate and motivate these community members to participate.
 Census participants information is only used to generate statistics.
 Everyone’s privacy and security is taken seriously.

 A Voice For Ontario

 The 2020 Census will determine the number of representatives California has in the U.S. House of Representatives and the number of votes we have in the Electoral College.
 Your information will also be used to redraw State Assembly and Senate boundaries.
 Participating in the 2020 Census ensures that you and your communities have fair representation.

-Join us on Saturday, January 18, 2020 at the Ontario Town Square for the Everyone Counts In Ontario – Census 2020 Kickoff Celebration for the 2020 Census effort!
-The purpose of this event is to share information about Census activities, to coordinate efforts to improve the census count, and to develop and implement outreach strategies within the city of Ontario.
+On Saturday, January 18, 2020 we held a Census Kickoff Event at the Ontario Town Square for the Everyone Counts In Ontario – Census 2020 Kickoff Celebration for the 2020 Census effort.
+The purpose of this over $20,000 expense event was to share information about Census activities, coordinate efforts to improve the census count, and develop and implement outreach strategies within the city of Ontario.